KTH-EPE/MMC_dynamic_performance_verification_framework/README.md

 `.venv\Scripts\activate` or `poetry env activate`

+Ensure that the `src` directory is marked as a "sources root" directory.

 Run the tests in the "mmc_sim" directory as well as the sensitivity analysis in "sensitivity_analysis" directory as desired

 ---